onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 is a repository demonstrating the use of Task Bundles and a few other related concepts like job registration and submission.
 We intend this to be a community showcase of Onyx functionality that will grow over time.
-Feel free to add additional jobs demonstrating other Onyx features, or suggestions for job ideas.
+Feel free to add extra jobs demonstrating other Onyx features, or suggestions for job ideas.